SUMMARY: Do not risk your eyesight. Avoid refractive surgery.

 Performed: Friday, October 2, 1998 9:00am (Both eyes)

-Surgeon: Douglas Steel and Advanced Sight Medical Group, Los Angeles, California
+Surgeon: Dr. Douglas Steel and Advanced Sight Medical Group, Los Angeles, California

 Goal: Routine LASIK procedure to correct vision and reduce dependence on corrective lenses